Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

 So what happens if you don’t get enough REM sleep?
 Some good reasons to avoid disrupting your REM sleep include:

-- The sleeping brain is most active during REM, and is thought to be sorting, organizing and processing information and memories.
+- The sleeping brain is most active during REM sleep.
+It sorts, organizes and processes information and memories.

 - REM sleep is thought to serve a restorative function for both the body and brain.